-Probably one of the first questions you ask while travelling and choosing a place is “Is there free Wi-Fi here?”.
-As a digital nomad, I found it a huge hassle to depended on free Wi-Fi at cafés and hotels in order get online.
-I am happy to share my practical tips that help you stay connected while travelling in Morocco.
+One of the first questions you ask while travelling and choosing a place is, “Is there free wifi here?”.
+As a digital nomad, I found it a huge hassle to depend on free wifi cafés and hotels to get online.
+Therefore, I am happy to share my practical tips that help you stay connected while travelling in Morocco.

 In Morocco, there are 3 mobile network operators: “Maroc Telecom”, “Orange” and “Inwi”.
-All operators offer similar deals and prices, so get the one that has office closest to your hotel or on the way.
-Or, save your time and buy the local SIM card in the Moroccan airport.
-Also, you can buy the SIM card from roving vendors wearing branded T-shirts of the mobile network.
+All operators offer similar deals and prices, so get the one that has an office closest to your hotel or on the way.
+Also, you can buy SIM cards from roving vendors wearing branded T-shirts of the mobile network.
 At least in Marrakech, I often see these vendors in Gueliz, next to the “Zara” store.
 The price of the SIM card is 30 DH.
+Or, save your time and buy a local SIM card in Moroccan airports.

-To buy the Moroccan SIM card, you will have to show your passport.
-I don’t like this rule, because the SIM card seller also copies or take a picture of your passport.
-After buying the prepaid SIM card, ask the seller to activate it and top up with some credit.
+To buy the Moroccan SIM card, you must show your passport.
+Then, after purchasing the prepaid SIM card, ask the seller to activate it and top up with some credit.

 SIM cards in Morocco: plans